ncanthrosociety/ncanthrosociety.github.io/DEVELOPMENT.md

 To deploy a new version of the website, run `npx gulp` to rebuild-and vendor dependencies.
 Commit and push the changes to master.
 Changes are usually deployed automatically by GitHub within 10 minutes.

+## ARIA and Accessability

+As an organization we want to remain as accessable as possible.
+As such please incorporate as much of the [Accessible Rich Internet Applications (WAI-ARIA) 1.2 specification](https://www.w3.org/TR/wai-aria-1.2/) as possible.

+A helpful guide on how to do this [can be found here.](https://w3c.github.io/using-aria/)